citp/privacy-policy-historical/w/wo/woo/woolworths.co.uk.md

-> *The following text is extracted and transformed from the woolworths.co.uk privacy policy that was archived on 2006-05-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060502001334id_/http%3A//www.woolworths.co.uk//ww_p2/help/index.jhtml%3Fsection%3D10) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the woolworths.co.uk privacy policy that was archived on 2006-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061210080023id_/http%3A//www.woolworths.co.uk//ww_p2/help/index.jhtml%3Fsection%3D10) for the most accurate reproduction.*

-#
+# Woolworths.co.uk

 #### Who we are